jmacid/cs_challenge/PR.md

 * Validate data

 ### Frontend
-* Create function to set a notification as seen.
+* Replace the dummy function to set a notification as seen to a function that communicates with the backend.
 * Choose better icons for the notification cards.